Attack in St. Petersburg, the expert Mark Galeotti: “More and more violent actions, Putin is losing control of Russia”-breakinglatest.news-Breaking Latest News

 LONDON.
 Mark Galeotti, one of the greatest experts on Russia across the Channel and author of twenty books on the subject, who is behind the attack against the ultra-nationalist Russian blogger Vladlen Tatarsky in St. Petersburg, the city of Vladimir Putin?

 “Perhaps the Ukrainians through their security forces.
-Or a “freelance” operation, detached from the official blocks of Kiev.
-A warning, as happened in the sabotage of the gas pipeline
+Or a “freelance” operation, detached from the official blocs in Kiev.
+A warning, as happened in the sabotage of the Nordstream gas pipeline or in the omici…